Crafely/crafely-smartsales-lite/readme.txt

 = Does it support offline sales? =

 Yes, the POS system has offline capability to continue sales even during internet interruptions, with automatic synchronization when connection is restored.

+= Is the plugin translation ready? =

+Yes, the plugin is fully internationalized with text domain 'crafely-smartsales-lite' and ready for translation into any language.

 == Screenshots ==